DevonNoer/Deep-Learning-Challenge/README.md

 ## Results
 ### Data Preprocessing
 - What variable(s) are the target(s) for your model?<br>
+The target variable is called is_successful
 - What variable(s) are the features for your model?<br>
+All of the columns except name and ein were considered features in this model.
 - What variable(s) should be removed from the input data because they are neither targets nor features? <br>
+The only data removed from the model was name and ein.